TheJohanLab/GameBoy-Emulator/README.md

 # GameBoy-Emulator

-This is a GameBoy emulator that simulates the behavior of a Nintendo GameBoy console.
+This is a GameBoy emulator that simulates the behavior of a GameBoy console.
 The code is written in C++ and is using SDL2 for graphic renderer.